 Cars will have quoted peak torque and horsepower ratings, and these are the absolute maximums that the car can achieve, and only at certain RPMs.

-This is why you will accelerate the car very quickly at lower RPMs, but as you reach the higher RPMs, and especially the redline of the car, you need to shift up a gear in order to maintain acceleration.
-This is because the car has a lot of torque at these lower gear ratios, and then as the RPM increases it begins to run out of torque, and thus you begin to struggle to accelerate.
+This is why you will accelerate the car very quickly at lower RPMs, but as you reach the higher RPMs, you need to shift up a gear in order to maintain acceleration.
+This is because the car has a lot of torque at these lower gear ratios, and then as the RPM increases it begins to run out of torque, and so you begin to struggle to accelerate.

 Shifting Gears

 This is why you will often see race car drivers push the cars much closer to the redline of the tachometer than you would in your car, as you are much less concerned about the power of the car when driving below the speed limit.
-What they are doing is getting the absolute maximum amount of power out of the car, but is this more important than torque?
+What they are doing is getting the absolute maximum amount of power out of the car.

 On a racetrack, acceleration is often more important than top speed.
 This is because the track will have corners and turns that will require the driver to slow down and then speed up again.
-Rarely on an F1 track will a car drive at its top speed, and even on most NASCAR tracks the driver needs to lift off the gas at some point, before putting his foot down again.
+Rarely on an F1 track will a car drive at its top speed for very long, and even on most NASCAR tracks the driver needs to lift off the gas at some point, before putting their foot down again.

 Torque Is More Important Than Horsepower